Impacts of Beaver Engineering on Stream Food Webs

 As ecosystem engineers, beavers punctuate stream continua over space and time through the construction of dams that retain water and establish open meadow habitats.
-Using space-for-time substitution to sample streams with impoundments at different stages of the beaver dam "life cycle," from intact dam, to breached dam, to recovering wetland, we aim to measure the influence of beaver activity on aquatic insect community composition and basal resource use in Adirondack streams.
+Using space-for-time substitution to sample streams with impoundments at different stages of the beaver dam "life cycle," from intact dam, to breached dam, to recovering wetland, we aim to measure the influence of beaver activity on aquatic insect community composition, basal resource use, and periphyton assemblages in Adirondack streams.

 MS Student: Abby Hullihen

-Remote, small lakes of the Adirondacks provide critical refuge habitat for brook trout in their native range.
-However, the interacting effects of climate warming and browning on these systems threatens their ability to support brook trout, which require cold, highly oxygenated habitat.
-We aim to determine how seasonal changes in oxythermal habitat availability may affect brook trout foraging behavior and nutrition and how depth and density of deep chlorophyll maxima in these systems may help mitigate effects of oxygen depletion, thereby improving forage opportunities in healthy brook trout populations.
+Adirondack ponds provide critical refuge habitat for brook trout within their native range.
+However, the interacting effects of climate warming and introduced baitfish species on these systems threatens their ability to support brook trout, which require cold, highly oxygenated habitat and do best in monoculture.
+We aim to determine (1) how seasonal changes in oxythermal habitat availability may affect brook trout foraging behavior and nutrition, and (2) whether the presence and identity of other fish species affects the ability of brook trout to access to high-quality food items.
+This work is funded by the New York State Water Resources Institute and conducted in partnership with the New York State Department of Environmental Conservation.

 MS Student: Jack Marshall